HomeMy WebLinkAboutAgenda Bill 6B-BirchesSub2 08/03/2009ORDINANCE NO.

 A. Alt grading and major dust generating activities; when practical, shall be

-conducted in a manner that contains the dast~within the Immediate
+conducted in a manner that contains the dust'Within the Immediate

 boundaries of the construction site.